 If you suffer from hypertension or high blood pressure, having the ability to monitor yourself at home between doctor’s visits is an important step in ensuring you’re taking the right steps to improving your health and lowering your blood pressure.
-According to the Texas Heart Institute, more than 80 million Americans suffer from high blood pressure, with over half of them not even realizing they have a condition.
 Leaving your high blood pressure unchecked and untreated could lead to serious and even fatal effects, including a heart attack or stroke.

-Cons: The Omron 7 doesn’t include wireless or Bluetooth connectivity like the Omron 7 Wireless edition.
-The Omron is highly sensitive to movement, so it’s not a good option for people who suffer from shakes or trembles.
-It also has the lowest memory storage of all three monitors and is only designed for use by one person.
+Cons: The Omron is highly sensitive to movement, so it’s not a good option for people who suffer from shakes or trembles.
+Wrist monitors are generally less accurate than arm monitors.

 3. Greater Goods Blood Pressure Monitor Cuff Kit by Balance

-Pros: The Greater Goods is the only blood pressure monitor on our list that uses a power cord, with the monitor also able to run on 4 AAA batteries, making it ideal for travel.
+The Greater Goods monitor can be used with either an AC adapter or four AAA batteries, making it versatile and convenient.
 The FDA-approved monitor has a hypertension indicator bar and irregular heartbeat alert.
 Designed for two users, each person can store up to 60 readings, which are easy to see on the oversized backlit LCD screen.
 The monitor comes with two cuff sizes and a carrying case.
-Customers rave about Greater Goods customer service.

-Cons: Customers agree that the biggest drawback with Greater Good is with the battery and charging.
-Customers noted that when replacing batteries, which run out quickly, the monitor’s memory is wiped.
+Cons: When replacing batteries the monitor’s memory is wiped.
 If using the wall adapter, it’s essential to keep the monitor plugged in at all times or else the date and time will have to be reset.